Multifamily Energy Efficiency and Housing Affordability Programs

-The Maryland Department of Housing and Community Development’s (DHCD) Multifamily Energy Efficiency and Housing Affordability (MEEHA) program promotes energy efficiency and housing affordability in affordable multifamily rental housing developments.
+The Maryland Department of Housing and Community Development’s (DHCD) Multifamily Energy Efficiency and Housing Affordability (MEEHA) programs promote energy efficiency, greenhouse gas reductions, and clean energy use in affordable multifamily rental housing developments.
+Through one application and funding process, eligible properties can gain access to funds for energy efficiency and electrification upgrades, solar photovoltaic (PV) systems , and electric vehicle (EV) chargers.

 Funding Process Overview